SalomePlatform/shaper/src/BuildPlugin/doc/wireFeature.rst

 Wire
 ====

-The Wire feature creates a wire using already existing edges in other objects.
+Wire feature creates a wire using edges already existing in other objects.

-To create wire in the active part:
+To create a wire in the active part:

 #. select in the Main Menu *Build - > Wire* item  or
 #. click **Wire** button in the toolbar